6 Ways to Create a Low-Maintenance Garden

 Nobody likes spending time weeding the garden.
 Use raised garden beds with low-water plants, such as sage or rosemary.
 If you're a home chef, add some vegetables like lettuce or radishes.

 Raised garden beds allow plants to be closer together.
-This aids in helping shade out weed growth.
+Densely planted vegetables and flowers limit the amount of sun and soil for weeds.
 Raised beds also help block out digging rodents, like moles.
-Line the bed with landscape fabric.
+Line your raised bed with landscape fabric.
 Fabric will make those weeds and pests extra unwelcome in your garden.

 Go Vertical

-A vertical garden is when you hang plants above one another.
+A vertical garden is when you place plants above one another.
 When you water one plant, it drains on the others below.
 This helps immensely with lowering your water usage.

 A bonus is vertical gardens help cut down on bugs.
 Weeds, ground-dwelling pests and soil-borne diseases are a thing of the past.
-W.You'll spend less time ridding your garden of pests and more time enjoying your garden.
+With vertical gardening, you'll spend less time ridding your garden of pests and more time enjoying your garden.

-Vertical gardening saves a gardener so much space.
-It gives you more room to plant other low maintenance plants!
+Vertical gardening saves space and gives you more room to plant other carefree plants.

 Make Your Own Compost

 Do you ever have leftover lettuce leaves, strawberry tops or onion scraps?
-With leftover kitchen scraps, create your own nutrient-rich compost.
+With leftover kitchen scraps, you can create your own nutrient-rich compost.

-Compost is your homemade soil that helps you raise healthier plants and lessen disease.
-Healthier plants means they'll require less of you over time.
+Compost is your homemade soil amendment that helps you raise healthier plants and lessen disease in your garden.
+Healthier plants means they'll require less of your time.
 Compost can even conserve water.
 It has a higher ability to retain and transfer water.
 Enjoy fewer trips taking out the trash, too.

 Mulch, Mulch, Mulch

 Besides compost, the other great ingredient for your low-maintenance garden is mulch.
-Mulch helps plants retain water.
-Try the mulch calculator to figure out how much you’ll need for your garden.
+Mulch helps plants retain water and also suppresses weeds.
+Try the mulch calculator to figure out how much mulch you’ll need for your garden.

 If you love gardening, but don't love the maintenance, we've got you covered with everything you need.
 Looking for tools to get your low-maintenance garden started?
 The Home Depot delivers online orders when and where you need them.